Heat Pump vs Combi Boiler: Key Differences

 A combi boiler runs at high flow temperatures (60-80°C), which means standard radiators work efficiently.
 A heat pump runs at lower flow temperatures (35-50°C), which means radiators need to be correctly sized to deliver the same heat output.

-In many homes, existing radiators are already oversized for the room (a common occurrence in UK properties) and will work perfectly well at lower flow temperatures.
-In some cases, a few radiators may need upgrading to larger models.
-Your installer will calculate this during the survey.
+In many homes, existing radiators are already oversized for the room and will work perfectly well at lower flow temperatures.
+In some cases, a few radiators may need upgrading.
+For a detailed guide, see do I need new radiators for a heat pump?

 Lifespan and Reliability

 Over a 25-year period, you would likely need two combi boilers (£5,000-£7,600 total) versus one heat pump (£2,500-£6,500 after grant).
 The total cost of ownership over this period increasingly favours the heat pump.
+Read more in our lifespan comparison.

 Our Verdict